hiddenswitch/Spellsource/www/art.md

     - Back of card is just a small-scale card back.
     - Used to represent opponent's hand on the battlefield and potentially touchables in the power history.
  - **Small**: In-hand card zoomed out.
+    - Can be a **scaled down** version of a full card, but the following elements should be legible in scaled-down version:
     - Front of card shows visible title and Thumbnail scale of portrait (see portrait elements).
     - Mana cost, attack, health, and a card type easily visible.
-    - All other elements from tiny.
- - **Full**: In-hand card at natural size (close to 3.5x2.5 in, or 204x145 pixels, exact size TBD)
+ - **Full**: Card at natural screen size (close to 3.5x2.5 in, or 204x145 pixels, exact size TBD)
     - All elements from tiny and small.
     - Full description.
     - Full portrait